-PHYSIOLOGY I (3T, 2E) 4 credits PREREQUISITE: BIO 103.
+PHYSIOLOGY I (3T, 2E) 4 credits

+PREREQUISITE: BIO 103 or successful completion of

+BIO 103 challenge exam.

 Human Anatomy and Physiology I covers the structure and function of the human body.
 Included is an orientation of the human body; basic principles of chemistry; a study of cells and tissues; metabolism; joints; the integumentary, skeletal, muscular, and nervous systems; and the senses.
 Dissection, histological studies and physiology are featured in the laboratory experience.
 Laboratory is required.